-- Injury to the genital or rectal area, e.g., bruising, bleeding, discharge, inflammation or infection. - Injury to areas of the body such as breasts, buttocks or upper thighs. - Discomfort in urinating or defecating. - Presence of foreign bodies in the vagina and/or rectum.
+- Injury to the genital or rectal area, e.g., bruising, bleeding, discharge, inflammation or infection. - Injury to areas of the body such as breasts, buttocks or upper thighs. - Discomfort in urinating or defecating.

 330-332 Warrigal Road, Glen Iris VIC 3146 - (03) 9889 8396 glenirisccc@bigpond.com www.glenirischildcare.com.au